 This modular approach to hardware configuration and crew composition means Antipodes is ideally suited to projects where requirements and conditions may vary between dives.

 Take a virtual tour of Antipodes.
 Click and drag or scroll to get a feel for the interior of our submarine.

 When it comes to efficient deployment in any location, Antipodes offers the following benefits:

 Rapid mobilization and demobilization due to compact size and weight

 Does not require a man-rated crane (minimum rated crane capacity: SWL 10 tons)

 Can operate in sea state 3

-Does not need tethering or tethering related equipment
+Fully autonomous: Does not need tether or tethering related equipment

 Key Features and Highlights

 Annual survey completed in February, 2017